 Step 7 – Contract: After you sign and return the adoption contract (you can preview the terms and conditions here) and pay the adoption fee, the adoption is official and your new family member will soon be with you.

 Step 8 – Travel Home: If you are located close enough to the dog’s foster home, you make arrangements directly with the dog’s foster parent to pick up the dog.
-If you are located more than 150 miles from the foster home, you may request that our New Rattitude Transport Team make the arrangements to get the dog to you.
+If you are located more than 150 miles from the foster home, you may request that our New Rattitude Transport Team coordinate arrangements to get the dog to you; a $75 mandatory Transport Fee to help cover the cost of a required health certificate will be payable by the adopter to NR.
 Distances up to 600 miles are generally done by a ground transport, with the adopter expected to drive the last “leg” (normally at least 60 miles).
-For transports requiring the assistance of the New Rattitude Transport Team, the adopter will pay a $25 Transport Fee, which includes the cost of a required health certificate.
-Distances over 600 miles generally require that the dog be flown by air.
-All cost of that travel is the responsibility of the adopter.
+Distances over 600 miles generally require that the dog be flown by commercial air.
+All cost of commercial travel is the responsibility of the adopter.
 A required flight certificate, travel crate, and the flight itself can be expected to cost $250-$350.
 Click HERE for more details.
+Dogs should ALWAYS be safely secured during travel.
+A secure travel crate is by far the preferred method but, if there are compelling reasons why a crate cannot be used, a safety body harness specifically designed for travel and tethered securely to the vehicle, is an acceptable alternative.

 Our organization is composed of hard-working volunteers whose only reward is seeing these wonderful Rat Terriers placed in loving “Furever Homes.”
 It is a lot of work and we do it in our spare time because we love the Rat Terrier breed, not because we are paid.
 (We aren’t.)
 Please be patient with us if we do not move as quickly as you would like.